claudiocp/ohmydebn/README.md

 OhMyDebn requires the following:
 - x86_64 or ARM architecture
-- 2GB RAM minimum
+- 2GB RAM MINIMUM (more is obviously better)
-- 2 CPU cores minimum
+- 2 CPU cores MINIMUM (more is obviously better)
 - Debian 13
 - non-root user account with sudo privileges
 - curl